 6] Check if your computer is turning off the mouse

-If you have multiple USB Root hub, you can try changing them one by one, and see which one works for you.
+If you have multiple USB Root hubs, you can try changing them one by one, and see which one works for you.

 7] Update Graphics Drivers

-If you are facing issue during any high graphics usage or when playing a game, its best to update the drivers.
+If you are facing an issue during any high graphics usage or when playing a game, it’s best to update the graphics drivers.
 In case you have an Intel, update its graphics drivers from the device manager.
 In case you have NVIDIA, you can do the same.
-There are two more setting you need to change for NVIDIA.
+There are two more settings you need to change for NVIDIA.